LouisBouch/Point_Lumineux/README.md

-Simulation of a light point in a 2D environment.
+Simulation of a light point in a 2D environment done in java.